Mandy Wilson McKimmy | DNP, FNP-C, AAHIVS, Medical Director

 Joshua Oppenheim is a certified Physician Assistant who completed his Masters in Physician Assistant Studies at Pacific University.
-He has researched and lectured on the knowledge and attitudes of providers as it pertains to standards of care for men who have sex with men, and has further lectured on prescribing PrEP.
-Josh has clinical experience working with LGBTQ+ patients in Oregon, Washington, and beyond, and has volunteered with many youth centered organizations including Camp Erin and the Boys and Girls Club.
-Josh was born in Central Oregon and has lived abroad on three continents—most recently in South America where he was able to improve his conversational and medical Spanish.
-He enjoys traveling, trying new foods, and exploring all that the Pacific Northwest has to offer.
+He has researched and lectured on the knowledge and attitudes of providers as it pertains to standards of care for men who have sex with men, and has further lectured on HIV care and prevention with PrEP.
+Josh has clinical experience working with LGBTQ+ patients throughout the Pacific Northwest, and enjoys volunteering with youth centered organizations including Camp Erin and the Boys and Girls Club.
+Josh was born in Central Oregon and loves traveling, trying new foods, and exploring all that the Pacific Northwest has to offer.

 Mike Duncan is a licensed psychologist who completed their doctoral degree in clinical psychology at Pacific University in Oregon.
 They received their bachelor’s degree in psychology from the University of Colorado at Boulder.
 They have a generalist background in mental health working with ages 12 and up, in individual, family, group and crisis therapy, in community outpatient and residential settings, and with a broad range of diagnoses and treatment needs.
 He has performed research regarding sexual minority adolescent risk and protective factors in addition to internalized sexual prejudice and sense of belonging in sexual minorities.
-He has lived in the Portland area since 2011 and enjoys yoga, bicycling, and exploring the Pacific Northwest.
-For more information about their approach to mental health practice please click here.
+He has lived in the Portland area since 2011 and enjoys jogging, bicycling, and exploring the Pacific Northwest.